Your Ad Here

 Map: Ho 13 C 13 Topographic Maps

 A retaining wall west of Orange Grove hosts many recycled stringers, such as this one.
-The holes represent where the iron strap rail had been nailed through its center into the stone.
 The separation between most holes is approximately 18 inches (45 cm).

 Indications are many miles of stringers (and the even-older stone blocks) remain buried underneath the still-active railroad.
 Floods such as the one from Tropical Storm Agnes in 1972 exposed them in various places.